 Her captivating performances have not gone unnoticed, as they have graced the airwaves of WGN Radio, WGN-TV, and WFMT, Chicago's classical music radio station, through programs like the Impromptu series and the Dame Myra Hess Memorial Concert series.

-Azusa has appeared as a soloist with the College of DuPage Chamber Orchestra, and attended many summer festivals including the Spoleto Festival USA and the Pacific Music Festival in Sapporo, Japan which she spent three summers and led the orchestra as a concertmaster.
-Throughout her musical experience, she played under world-class conductors such as Bernard Haitink, Fabio Luisi, Alan Gilbert, Esa-Pekka Salonen and Riccardo Muti.
+Azusa has appeared as a soloist with the Illinois Philharmonic Orchestra, Lakeshore Symphony Orchestra, College of DuPage Chamber Orchestra, and Northwestern University Orchestra.
+Her talents have also taken her to prestigious music festivals such as the Internationale Sommerakademie für Kammermusik in Frenswegen, the Spoleto Festival USA, and the Pacific Music Festival in Sapporo, where she spent three summers and led the orchestra as a concertmaster.

-Born in Chiba, Japan, Azusa Tashiro began her violin studies at the age of 4.
-She earned her Bachelor of Music degree from Toho Gakuen School of Music under Kenji Kobayashi.
-In 2008, Azusa came to United States and attended the Chicago College of the Performing Arts as a student of Nathan Cole.
-She went on to receive her Master of Music degree at DePaul University School of Music while studying with a great renown violinist, Ilya Kaler.
+Originally from Chiba, Japan, Azusa Tashiro's violin journey began at the young age of four.
+She earned her Bachelor of Music degree at Toho Gakuen School of Music in Tokyo.
+In 2008, Azusa moved to the United States, joining the Chicago College of the Performing Arts as a student of Nathan Cole.
+Further enriching her skills, she earned her Master of Music degree at DePaul University School of Music, studying under the guidance of the acclaimed violinist Ilya Kaler.